Components

 Program information

-The RED Grants Scheme has invested more than $12 million over four funding rounds since 2018.
-An additional $3.9 million was made available for a fifth funding round.
+The RED Grants Scheme has invested more than $16.2 million over five funding rounds since 2018.
+An additional $3.3 million has been made available for the sixth funding round currently underway.

-Round five expressions of interest (EOI) opened on 9 November 2022 and closed on 30 January 2023.
+Round six expressions of interest (EOI) opened on the 8 February and closed on the 28 March 2024.

 QRIDA is leading a competitive selection process for the grants, with successful EOI applicants invited to submit a full application.
 Key application dates can be found below.